German philosophy: Hegel

+German Romanticism

+Immanuel Kant's criticism of rationalism was a source of influence for early Romantic thought.
+Hamann's and Herder's philosophical thoughts were also influential on both the proto-Romantic Sturm und Drang movement and on Romanticism itself.

 The philosophy of Fichte was of pivotal importance for the Romantics.
-The founder of German Romanticism, Friedrich Schlegel, identified the "three sources of Romanticism": the French Revolution, Fichte's philosophy and Goethe's novel Wilhelm Meister.
+The founder of German Romanticism, Friedrich Schlegel, identified the "three sources of Romanticism": the French Revolution, Fichte's philosophy, and Goethe's novel Wilhelm Meister.

-In the words of A. Lavretsky:

-In the person of Fichte, German idealism put forward its most militant figure, and German Romanticism found the philosophy of its revolutionary period.
-Fichte’s system in the sphere of German thought is a bright lightning of a revolutionary storm in the West.
-His entire frame of mind is full of the stormy energy of revolutionary epochs, his entire spiritual appearance amazes with his conscious class purposefulness.
-Never before or after have sounded such harsh notes of the class struggle in German idealist philosophy.
-This creator of the most abstract system knew how to put problems on a practical basis.
-When he speaks about morality, he does not convince us, like Kant, that human nature is fundamentally corrupted, but notes: “people are the worse, the higher their class.”
-When he talks about the state, he knows how not to ask, but to demand as a true plebeian their rights to equality in this state.

-Schelling, who was associated with the Schlegel brothers in Jena, took many of his philosophical and aesthetical ideas from the Romantics, and also influenced them on their own views.
-According to the History of Philosophy, "In his philosophy of art, Schelling emerged from the subjective boundaries in which Kant concluded aesthetics, referring it only to features of judgment.
+Schelling, who was associated with the Schlegel brothers in Jena, took many of his philosophical and aesthetical ideas from the Romantics, and also influenced them on their own views: "In his philosophy of art, Schelling emerged from the subjective boundaries in which Kant concluded aesthetics, referring it only to features of judgment.
 Schelling's aesthetics, understanding the world as an artistic creation, has adopted a universal character and served as the basis for the teachings of the Romantic school."
 It is argued that Friedrich Schlegel's subjectivism and his glorification of the superior intellect as property of a select elite influenced Schelling's doctrine of intellectual intuition, which György Lukács called "the first manifestation of irrationalism".
 As much as Early Romanticism influenced the young Schelling's Naturphilosophie (his interpretation of nature as an expression of spiritual powers), so did Late Romanticism influence the older Schelling's mythological and mysticist worldview (Mysterienlehre).

-Also according to Lukács, Kierkegaard's views on philosophy and aesthetics were an offshoot of Romanticism:
+According to Lukács, Kierkegaard's views on philosophy and aesthetics were also an offshoot of Romanticism.